rticommunity/rtiperftest/srcDoc/tutorials/performance_validation.rst

 This article is meant to be a quick guide about the initial steps we recommend to follow to profile and characterize the performance between 2 machines in a given environment.
-This means understanding the maximum throughput that **RTI Connext DDS** can maintain in a 1 to 1 communication, as well as the average latency we can expect when sending packets.
+This means understanding the maximum throughput that **RTI Connext DDS** can maintain in a 1-to-1 communication, as well as the average latency we can expect when sending packets.

-For this demonstration we will use a couple Raspberry Pi boards, connected to a switch.
+For this demonstration we will use a couple of Raspberry Pi boards, connected to a switch.
 See below the information about the environment

    | Target machines: 2 x **Raspberry Pi 2 Model B**